vectorgrp/sil-kit-fmu-importer/README.md

 | mightReturnEarlyFromDoStep             | false                             |
 | canReturnEarlyAfterIntermediateUpdate  | false                             |

-### **FMI-LS-BUS CAN support**
+### **FMI-LS-BUS support**
-The SIL Kit FMU Importer supports FMI-LS-BUS CAN according to [the layered standard](https://modelica.github.io/fmi-ls-bus/main/#low-cut).
-Clocks are essential for synchronizing events between the FMU Importer and the FMUs and needed for LS-BUS CAN support.
+The SIL Kit FMU Importer supports FMI-LS-BUS according to [the layered standard](https://modelica.github.io/fmi-ls-bus/main/#low-cut).
+Clocks are essential for synchronizing events between the FMU Importer and the FMUs and needed for LS-BUS support.
 Because Clocks are closely tied to Event Mode support from the importer, in LS-BUS enabled FMUs the following setting must be respected by the FMU.

 |    **Model Description Attribute**     | **Required value**                |
 |----------------------------------------|-----------------------------------|